Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiment Details

 \subsection{Synthetic Manifold Experiment Details}

 \textbf{Data Generation.} We utilize the 2D spiral and ambient OOD setup as formally defined in Section~\ref{sec:spiral_sec}.
-We strictly enforce a buffer of $\epsilon=0.025$ between the manifold support and the OOD sampling region to ensure the detection task is unambiguous.
+We enforce a distance of 0.025 between the manifold support and the OOD sampling region to ensure the detection task is unambiguous.